compmem/smile/docs/install.rst

     $ sudo aptitude install python-pyo python-kivy

 Then, download SMILE from github and extract it to a place you can find later.
-The download link is the following.
+The download link is the following:

     -`SMILE Download <https://github.com/compmem/smile/tree/kivy>`_

-Next, navigate to the newly extracted smile folder, that contains setup.py, and run the following line in your terminal window.
+Next, navigate to the newly extracted smile folder that contains setup.py, and run the following line in your terminal window.

 ::